-For 2012, the maximum credit is $12,650 per child.
-The credit applies to all reasonable and necessary adoption expenses, including court costs, attorney fees, traveling expenses (including meals and lodging while away from home), and other expenses directly related to the legal adoption of an eligible child.
-Expenses for a foreign adoption (where the child was not a U.S. citizen or resident at the time the adoption process began) qualify only if you actually adopt the child.
+The credit applies to all reasonable and necessary adoption expenses, including adoption fees, court costs, attorneys' fees, travel expenses (including meals and lodging while away from home), and other expenses directly related to the legal adoption of an eligible child.
+However, you can't claim the credit for:

 - expenses for adopting your spouse's child